ryankillian/karpathy-lectures-notebooks/README.md

 You can find the notebooks directly within this repository or open them in Google Colab via the provided links.

+**Please note:** Some 'workbooks' are included below, to help you build from scratch.

 ## Lectures & Notebooks

 ### Lecture 1: